 Des Plaines, Illinois, Luna’s physical therapists are experts in the treatment of herniated discs.
 Our licensed PTs can improve symptoms, reduce pain, prevent further injury, and help patients return to their normal lives through a combination of active and passive treatments.

-With Luna, patients can get physical therapy for herniated discs whenever and wherever is most convenient for them — whether that’s home, the office, or the gym.
+With Luna, patients can get physical therapy for herniated discs in the comfort of their homes.
 It’s physical therapy, delivered.

 The bones (vertebrae) that make up the spine are separated and cushioned by small discs of cartilage, called vertebral discs.
 Round, flat, and consisting of a tough outer layer surrounding an inner jellylike material, vertebral discs essentially act as shock absorbers for the spine.
 When one of these discs is herniated, a fragment of the jellylike nucleus is pushed out of the outer layer and into the spinal canal, usually through a tear or rupture.